 "Sodomy" itself is a very vague term, as it's not exactly clear what the "sin of Sodom" originally was.
-It's commonly assumed to mean anal intercourse, but in law, it can mean a variety of purportedly deviant practices.
+(In The Bible Sodom is associated with a number of sins, some of them non-sexual, such as inhospitality and cruelty to the poor.)
+Nowadays the term is commonly understood to mean "anal intercourse", but in law, it can mean a variety of purportedly deviant practices.

 Fantastic, most commonly used to mean "great" or "cool", literally means "the stuff of fantasy".
 Thus, Mordor is every bit as "fantastic" as Rivendell.
 Its change from original meaning to the current usage came about the same way as "incredible" and "unbelievable" came to mean something like "amazing".
 Interestingly enough, the Coolio song "Fantastic Voyage" uses the word in its classical sense, as do some of our Speculative Fiction Tropes.